HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 Google Lighthouse now contains <a href="https://developer.chrome.com/docs/lighthouse/accessibility/scoring">57 different audit tests</a> which they use for their scoring.
 These are all based on Deque's <a hreflang="en" href="https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md">open source axe-core</a>, which is widely adopted in a range of accessibility products and services.
-With the exception of 7 audits (aria-meter-name, aria-toggle-field-name, aria-tooltip-name, document-title, duplicate-id-active, html-lang-valid, and object-alt) there have been improvements across the board.
-Both object-alt and aria-tooltip-name were called out for their improvements in 2022, but sadly this improvement was not repeated in 2024.
+With the exception of 7 audits (`aria-meter-name`, `aria-toggle-field-name`, `aria-tooltip-name`, `document-title`, `duplicate-id-active`, `html-lang-valid`, and `object-alt`) there have been improvements across the board.
+Both `object-alt` and `aria-tooltip-name` were called out for their improvements in 2022, but sadly this improvement was not repeated in 2024.

 Throughout this chapter, we have included actionable links and solutions that readers can apply and follow in their own accessibility initiatives.
 For the sake of consistency, we opted to use the person-first language "people with disabilities" throughout, though we recognize that the identity-first term "disabled people" is also widely used.
 Our terminology choice is not intended to suggest which term is more appropriate.